Icebane1331/CyberSecurity_MK/Homework_week_15/Submission.md

     There are multiple ways to mitigate against this.
 For starters is to not allow the site to accept system commands from user input.
     If it is absolutely needed to do so, you can whitelist commands to only accept their input strings.
-    You and also limit what types of characters accepted.
+    You can also limit what types of characters are accepted.
     In this instance, by not allowing special characters, using "&&" would not allow the injection to happen.

 ---